 Learn the best ways to capture the tiny, fast-paced movement of water drops.

 It takes patience and precision to photograph water drops.
 First, you need to know how to set up your shot and select the right settings on your camera.

-The easiest way to photograph a water drop is to set up the shot yourself.
-All you need is a few simple building blocks:
+A good way to take a photograph of a water drop is to set it up yourself.
+You will need these tools: